Religious news and information sources

 Provide only their own assessment of the topic while remaining

 silent about alternate views.
 For example, some websites teach that homosexuality is defined as a behavior that is chosen, abnormal, unnatural, changeable and intrinsically disordered.
 They ignore conclusions reached by all the major psychiatric, psychologist, counseling professional agencies, etc. that homosexuality is an orientation that is discovered, normal and natural for a minority of adults, fixed in adulthood, and not a disorder or mental illness.
-Without open dialogue, these two belief systems will continue to exist even though neither side may be totally correct.
+Without open dialogue, these two belief systems will continue to exist even if neither side is totally correct.

 Ignore contradictory evidence that shows their opinions to be

 false, or at least suspect.
-For example, some religious websites promote the belief that Post Abortion Syndrome (PAS) -- a major depression triggered in women who have ended a pregnancy with an abortion -- is a very common phenomenon.
+For example, some religious websites promote the belief that Post Abortion Syndrome (PAS) -- a major depression triggered in women who have terminated a pregnancy with an abortion -- is a very common phenomenon.
 Again, mental health professional organizations have studied PAS and found that it is rare.
 One side is certainly wrong.
-Although there would seem to be an obligation on both sides to find out where the truth lies, again there does not seem to be any dialogue.
+Although there would seem to be an obligation on both sides to find out where the truth lies, again there does not seem to be any active dialogue.

 Emphasize part of the news, while simply not reporting other

 parts.
 One example is a TV ad prepared by the National Organization for Marriage (NOM).
 NOM is the main national group attempting to prevent loving committed same-sex couples from marrying.
 It included an actor saying: ""I am part of a New Jersey church group punished by the government because we cannot support same-sex marriage."
 The ad is referring to the Ocean Grove Boardwalk Pavilion who received state and federal funding on the basis that it would remain a "public accommodation" -- providing a location for marriage and civil union ceremonies for the entire public.
 NOM didn't mention that the owners of the pavilion -- a Methodist group -- had refused a lesbian couple permission to hold their civil union because of the owner's religious beliefs.
-This violated the agreement with the two levels of government, and the church group's tax exempt status was revoked.
+This violated the contract with the two levels of government, and the church group's tax exempt status was revoked.
 The solution in this case would be for a fact checking group to evaluate the accuracy of this and similar ads.
-It would have to have a conservative political and religious position in order to be accepted by religious and social conservatives.
+That group would have to have a conservative political and religious position in order to be accepted by religious and social conservatives.

 Explain the news in a way that often leads a reader to assume